-In the past a person accused of a serious crime had a right to a committal hearing at which they could cross-examine each of the witnesses, including the alleged victim, about any matter that was relevant to their defence.
+Committal hearings were held in the past and gave a person accused of a serious crime the right to cross-examine each of the witnesses, including the alleged victim, about any matter that was relevant to their defence.
 In addition, there was no requirement on a person accused of a serious crime to disclose the reasons they wanted to cross-examine a witness and the areas which they would cross-examine upon.

 The law has changed significantly recently and there are now requirements upon a person accused of a serious crime to provide the reasons why they want to cross-examine witnesses before the court will allow this.
 For this reason there are not only advantages to having a committal hearing, there are now disadvantages.